TechValleyGameSpace/include.game/README.md

 What Taro Omiya got working so far:

+== First-Time Setup ==
 1) Make sure you have VirtualBox (a virtual machine) and Vagrant (program that downloads, configures, and runs virtual machines) installed.

 2) On command line (Powershell, Terminal, etc.), change directory to this project's "vagrant" folder.

-3) Run "vagrant up && vagrant reload"
+3) Run "vagrant plugin install vagrant-vbguest && vagrant up && vagrant reload"

 4) Once the commands above runs to completion, you can SSH into that virtual machine via "vagrant ssh"